Johannesburg

 WunderCabinet by Claudia Cohen and Barbara Hodgson.
 Photo: Wits Art Museum.

-Until April 30, 2026 One and the Many at Javett-UP brings the old and the new together.
+Until Thu, Apr 30 One and the Many at Javett-UP brings the old and the new together.
 This group exhibition will explore the way in which artists navigate the relationship between the individual and the collective.
-By bringing leading South African contemporary artists into dialogue with the collections at Javett-UP, it promises to be a fascinating exhibition that "aims to open up different possibilities for reading images and artwork."
+By bringing leading South African contemporary artists into dialogue with the collections at Javett-UP, it promises to be a fascinating exhibition that "aims to open up different possibilities for reading images and artwork".

 Installation view of One and the Many, featuring Stephané E. Conradie's work.
 Photo: Javett-UP.

-OngoingNIROX Sculpture Park and the Villa-Legodi Centre for Sculpture's exhibition Villa+ the next generation is an ambitious project across their grounds and interior spaces, looking at the work and influence of Edoardo Villa.
+OngoingNIROX Sculpture Park and the exhibition at the Villa-Legodi Centre for Sculpture, Villa+ the next generation is an ambitious project across their grounds and interior spaces, looking at the work and influence of Edoardo Villa.
 Featuring sculptures by Nicholas Hlobo, Willem Boshoff, William Kentridge, Serge Alain Nitegeka, Jane Alexander, Jackson Hlungwani, and Walter Oltmann, as well as 35 of Villa's works, the exhibition is "a conversation across generations, rooted in sculptural mastery, innovation and cultural diversity".

 Installation view of Edoardo Villa's work.
 Photo: NIROX.